Exclusively Litigation

 Conditions are imposed on a bankrupt person, as well as the trustee.
 These include:

-- Bankruptcy and employment: if a person earns over an amount prescribed by AFSA, they may need to make compulsory payments.
+• Bankruptcy and employment: if a person earns over the amount prescribed by AFSA, they may need to make compulsory payments.
 A trustee should be advised if the bankrupt person has a change in employment or income.

-- Overseas travel: under the Act, a bankrupt person must have written consent from a trustee in order to travel overseas.
+• Overseas travel: under the Act, a bankrupt person must have written consent from a trustee to travel overseas.

 The implications of bankruptcy extend to a person’s ability to:

-- Pursue legal proceedings: unless there is permission from the trustee or a court, some legal proceedings involving the bankrupt person will be stayed (suspended).
+• Pursue legal proceedings: unless there is permission from the trustee or a court, some legal proceedings involving the bankrupt person will be suspended.

 Once a person becomes bankrupt, they must declare all their assets.
 Strict penalties may apply if all assets are not declared.